 Figure 4: Metaboverse identifies several reaction motifs of interest in mct1Δ cells.
 (A) Steady-state proteomics overlaid on the reaction, “Electron transfer from ubiquinol to cytochrome c of complex III”.
 (B) Steady-state proteomics and metabolomics at 15 minutes overlaid TCA-related reactions.
 Appropriate time stamps are displayed in the upper- right hand corner of each subplot.
 Metabolomics and proteomics values are shown as node shading.

 The second pattern of interest that was expected was the marked reduction of TCA-related enzymes.
 Motif analysis within the TCA cycle found several regulatory hotspots between metabolites and metabolite-protein interactions throughout the steps of the TCA cycle (Figure 4 B).
 However, visualizing these motifs and data across the time course reveals interesting patterns.
 For the following metabolite values, we will provide those for the 15 minute time point as the statistical strength for the discussed metabolites is strongest at this time.
-First, citrate levels decrease across the metabolomics timecourse (at 15 min; log2FC: -0.-1.75, adjusted-p: 0.01), which is paired by reduced steady-state levels of Ctp1 (log2FC: -0.64, adjusted-p: 0.03), a protein that catalyzes the transfer of citrate from the mitochondrial matrix to the cytosol [36].
+First, citrate levels decrease across the metabolomics time course (at 15 min; log2FC: -0.-1.75, adjusted-p: 0.01), which is paired by reduced steady-state levels of Ctp1 (log2FC: -0.64, adjusted-p: 0.03), a protein that catalyzes the transfer of citrate from the mitochondrial matrix to the cytosol [36].
 Citrate is a key metabolite and the first step in the TCA cycle.
 We can hypothesize that due to central carbon metabolite reductions, Ctp1 may be down-regulated as a form of regulation to maintain citrate in the mitochondrial where it is most physiologically important from a metabolism point of view.

 Another point of interest is the up-regulation of Dic1 (log2FC: 2.15, adjusted-p: < 0.01), which catalyzes the exchange of malate (at 15 min; log2FC: 2.61, adjusted-p: < 0.01) between the mitochondrial matrix